kaybrian/git-autopush/README.md

 - Write dynamic commit messages based on filename & actions.
 - Actively monitor creation, deletion and modifaction of files & thereafter push the changes to github.

-NOTE: Built & Teasted on Arch
+NOTE: Built & Tested on Arch